tera-alkahest/alkahest/README.md

 ## Usage

-Once you've configured Alkahest, run `Alkahest.Server.exe` to start it.
+Once you've configured Alkahest, run `alkahest-server.exe` to start it.
 Once Alkahest finishes initializing, and if everything went fine, you should be able to just start TERA and play.